Peer-Predictive Self-Training for Language Model Reasoning: Peer-Predictive Self-Training ( )

 \section{Peer-Predictive Self-Training (\method)}

-\yc{I revised this section.
-Added the first paragraph and separated the framework into three parts.
-I also tried to differentiate the fixed index of a model and the index in the permutation for a model.
-Please double check.}

 We first introduce our Peer-Predictive Self-Training (\method) framework for multi-model self-improvement. \method\ is guided by two ideas: (i) {\em wisdom of crowds} -- a pool of heterogeneous language models can aggregate dispersed ``beliefs'' and produce an aggregated answer that is usually stronger than individual responses, akin to how prediction markets aggregate information; (ii) {\em peer prediction} -- when no ground truth is available, cross-agent consistency still provides valuable information for answer quality.
-Concretely, \method\ scores each model's response by how informative it is about the final aggregate via pointwise mutual information (PMI) and uses this peer-predictive signal to weigh self-training updates. \yc{Check later to see whether this paragraph fits better here or in the intro.} Figure~\ref{fig:flow} provides an overview of the PST pipline.
+Concretely, \method\ scores each non-final model's response by how informative it is about the final aggregate via pointwise mutual information (PMI) and uses this peer-predictive signal to weight self-training updates.
+Figure~\ref{fig:flow} provides an overview of the PST pipeline.